SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 Before the Agile revolution, often vast reams of documentation was created before a project began.
 Then, the team would disappear and work on the project for months and months.
 Finally, months later the team would emerge with something to show.

-This huge feedback time delay meant that often what was delivered wouldn't match what was expected.
+This huge feedback delay meant that often what was delivered wouldn't match what was expected.
 Sometimes the documented specifications were wrong.
 Sometimes the project wasn't done correctly.
 Sometimes there were very big undiscovered problems that couldn't be seen until people were using the final output.

-After the Agile revolution, people expected to be able to try out the project and see it in action long before it is finished.
-This is a fantastic thing, since by seeing a project in action, it's much easier to tell what is working well, and what changes are needed.
+After the Agile revolution, people expect to be able to try out the project and see it in action long before it is finished.
+This is a fantastic thing, since by seeing a project in action, it's much easier to tell what is working well and what changes are needed.

 Very healthy projects provide demos and showcases as often as possible.